cybertraining-dsc/fa20-523-336/project/project.md

 ##### Full Results - Calculation3

 The final results scanned all stocks in the S&P500 and took roughly 17 minutes (1023 seconds in total) to complete.
-This was one of the things that originally was surprising thought that the calculations were going to take significantly less time based on the first test calculations done.
+This was one of the things that originally was surprising as the first scan pointed toward the full calculations taking less time than it did.
 The total data points scanned totaled 3.7 million.
 From the results gathered on the full results pull, the changes between the first test scan and the full scan were identified.
 The calculation result percentages seemed to average out and begin to navigate towards the 50% (random) mark, although there were a few scan results that yielded some potential advantage across the board.
-Below are the results of the full scan, and the result differences compared to the 5-stock scan above:

 * Total Data Points Evaluated: 3,704,001